Vector Autoregressive Evolution for Dynamic Multi-Objective Optimisation: Experimental Settings

 \subsubsection{Test Problems}

 A range of synthetic DMOPs from DF \cite{Jiang2018DF} and FDA \cite{Farina2004deb} test suites are used in this paper.
 These two test suites have been widely adopted for facilitating algorithm analysis and development.
 The DF test suite, which was proposed for IEEE CEC2018 Competition on DMO, includes a number of well-defined problems with a diverse set of dynamic features.
-In addition, three triobjective FDA problems, i.e., FDA3--FDA5, are considered in this study whereas the biobjective FDA1--FDA2 are excluded since similar problems exist in DF.
+In addition, three triobjective problems, i.e., F8 \cite{Zhou2014PPS} and FDA4--FDA5 \cite{Farina2004deb}, are considered in this study.
 All the test problems have no less than 10 decision variables.
 A range of values for severity of change $n_t \in \{5, 10, 20\}$ and frequency of change $\tau_t\in \{10, 20, 30\}$ are investigated.